Questions & AnswersQuestions & Answers

 Professional Freelancer Consultant for Business Contract Negotiator Services

 We'll answer your question by sharing general advice on how to choose between the many companies offering you commercial negotiation consultancy services.
 You're also welcome to call or email us to share more, and take our specific advice on choosing your professional freelancer negotiation consultant with zero commitment or charge.

 Freelance negotiators are referred to as Agents.
 Freelance consultants are professionals who represent the interests of the principal decision makers.
 Agents act on the principals behalf with varying degrees of authority.
 The level of authority you extend to the agent is crucial, and must be defined at the outset of your relationship.
 Professional negotiator agents are employed in negotiations because of their expertise, specialised knowledge and experience.
 Independent agents possessing specialised training in business contract negotiations usually designate themselves as "business consultants".
 Of course not all business consultants are expert negotiators.
 Lawyers who specialise in outsourced business contract negotiations may also be used as an agent.
 There are several key points to keep in mind when you consider employing negotiation consultancy services offered by a third party.

 Whilst we are not in a position to advise on where you might find a professional freelance contract negotiator, we hope you find our advice useful in making your choice.

 1. Establishing your role

 Depending on your own needs and level of expertise, you have to decide what role you want to play in the negotiations.
-These roles boil down to being either Passive or Active.
+These roles boil down to your being either Passive or Active.

 We don't recommend our clients adopt a passive role.
 Your business objectives are best safeguarded by your taking an active participation in the negotiations.
 Your professional negotiation consultant works for you and not the other way around.
 There are pitfalls which you must be cautious about, especially if a professional negotiator is given too much free rein: